shastpi/mmWave-ray-tracer-dataset/Handblockagemodel/README.md

-Interpolated hand blockage model from Qualcomm at 28 GHz
+Hand blockage model from Qualcomm at 28 GHz

 % To be added soon